 How do I know my mother’s life?
 From memory?
 Perhaps from anecdotes she relayed during our long walks to and from the grocery store.
 Still other parts feel sewn into me, as if she deposited them into my imagination for safe keeping.
 My mother, Hilda Margaret Hardie (née Salter) was born May 24, 1914, in Manchester, England.
 She was the first born of Maggie and Alfred Salter.
 Maggie was a housewife and Alfred a leather artisan who specialized in violin cases.
 She grew up in a row house on Milton Street, in the area of Manchester captured by the long running soap opera, Coronation Street.

+I am writing to you and about you on my birthday.
+My first birthday with my daughter.
+I am surely blessed.
+Where do I start?
 I just want to tell you I miss you.
 You would like Sapphire Mignon.
 When she smiles at me my heart explodes and all is perfect.
 All is as it should be.
 How did you feel when I was born?

 My mom, Margaret Veronica Cahill (known as Peggy to her friends), was from Dundas, Ontario.
 I’m not actually sure what year she was born, but the date was April 8th, making her a feisty Aries ram.
 It must have been in the mid...